 Above all, Believers know God's forgiveness.
 It is given because He is merciful and in Christ Believers forgive others because of God's mercy to us: "... according to His mercy He saved us," Titus 3'5.

 "And you, being dead in your trespasses and the uncircumcision of your flesh, He has made alive together with Him, having forgiven you all trespasses," Colossians 2'13.

-Think of it, He takes unbelievers who are absolutely dead to Him in sin and makes them absolutely alive in Christ's righteousness.
+Think of it, He takes unbelievers who are absolutely dead in sin and makes them absolutely alive in Christ's righteousness.
 Hallelujah!

-(There is more about forgiveness on Kingdom Praying 1&2 on the Menu.)
+(For more about forgiveness click Kingdom Praying 1&2 on the Menu.)

-Believers are told that God's forgiveness is always available - available to cleanse completely:
+Believers are told that God's forgiveness is always available to cleanse - completely:

 "If we confess our sins, He is faithful and just to forgive us our sins and to cleanse us from all unrighteousness," 1 John 1'9.

-Although the devil himself might say otherwise, although he may try to hinder, he does not have the power to block the way.
+Although the devil himself might say otherwise, although he may try to deceive, he does not have the authority to stop a Believer.

 God's mercy is always available and His grace is sufficient.
 Confess, repent, ask, and He will forgive.

 Forgiving involves one of the major characteristics of the Lord, which is godliness.
 He demonstrated it continually.